shafikshaon/shafik.xyz/content/posts/interesting-facts-in-javascript.md

 ### Parenthesis position matter

-The return statement “does not see” that it has something to return so it returns nothing.
+The return statement “does not see” that it has something to return, so it returns nothing.
 Actually, JavaScript put `;` after return.

 ```javascript